-After college, Eaton built his own recording studio and independent label, Eatin’ Records.
-In 1992, he released his debut solo jazz EP, The Switch, and in ‘94 he released Genocidal World, the debut album by his hard-hitting industrial rock band North.
 Throughout the 90s and early 2000s, Eaton played in several original bands and recorded scores of local artists in his studio including Dave Uhrich, Frank Catalano, Usurper, and Jeff Swan (Dark Star Records founder) to name a few.
-He earned the reputation as a premier sound engineer and producer who turns demos into commercial recordings.
-He’s also released 11 bands on his Eatin’ label including T.D.
-Clark, who toured with Bad Company and Ted Nugent while promoting his debut Eatin’ release, Personalities.
-Other credits include recording/producing the soundtrack for the Robin Hood Stunt Show (Time Warner Entertainment) at Six Flags theme park St. Louis, and recording/producing five tracks from the original motion picture soundtrack for Carnivore.
+He earned the reputation as a premier sound engineer/producer and has released 11 bands on his label including T.D.
+Clark (Dee Snider guitarist), who toured with Bad Company and Ted Nugent while promoting his debut Eatin’ release, Personalities.
+Other credits include recording/producing the soundtrack for the Robin Hood Stunt Show (Time Warner Entertainment) at Six Flags theme park St. Louis with his friend and stuntman/coordinator Tom Lowell (The Dark Knight, The Dark Knight Rises, Chicago P.D....), and recording/producing five tracks from the Original Motion Picture Soundtrack for Carnivore.

-After a bit of a hiatus, Eaton returns with two new dynamic HD videos, The One Who Shines and Graphic Nature.
-And he is featured playing drums on 10 tracks on Sanfilip's 2013 release, Out Of The Dark, and on The Beatles cover, 'I'll Be Back,' from his 2016 release, In Every Dream.
-Eaton also recently broke the top 10 ReverbNation Portland Charts, was endorsed by Allegra Custom Drums, and is currently writing and prepping for a new project.
+Following his debut album, Eaton was featured playing drums on 10 tracks on Sanfilip's 2013 release, Out Of The Dark, and on The Beatles cover, 'I'll Be Back,' from his 2016 release, In Every Dream.
+In addition, he was endorsed by Allegra Custom Drums in 2017.